Home » Territorial pathways

 Regional attractiveness and tourism

-The day will begin in Damazan at the Departmental waste processing association, ValOrizon, which will open its doors to show how to create wealth from what is known as ‘waste’.
-The site's president will present the missions and operations of the ecopark, which includes an Economic Cooperation Cluster, the Village du réemploi (Reuse Village) and a Cluster Économie circulaire et valorisation des matériaux recyclables.
-The tour of the site will provide an opportunity to talk to local SSE players working to promote reuse, and to find out what the Maison de l'Économie Circulaire and the sorting centre are doing.
-The discussions will illustrate the virtuous links between innovation, recycling, solidarity and environmental responsibility.
+The day began at Damazan at the Departmental waste processing association, ValOrizon, which opened its doors to show how to create wealth from what is known as ‘waste’.
+The president of the site presented the missions and operations of the ecopark, which includes an Economic Cooperation Hub, the Village du réemploi (Reuse Village) and a Cluster Économie circulaire et valorisation des matériaux recyclablesThe visit to the site provided an opportunity to talk to local social and solidarity economy actors working to promote reuse and to learn about the activities of the Maison de l'Économie Circulaire (Circular Economy Centre) and the sorting centre.
+The discussions highlighted the virtuous links between innovation, recovery, solidarity and environmental responsibility.

-Agrocampus, Archipel 47 (Ateliers de Boussères, Belvédère, Berceau des Nymphéas, Château & Fabriques de Buzet, La Taillade, La Vieille École, Le Grand Bain, Les Petits Grains, Maison Forte, Tera), Cluster Économie circulaire et valorisation des matériaux recyclables, Emmaüs le Maquis, Esper, Hang’art, La Ferme des producteurs, ValOrizon PTCE Village du Réemploi, Syndicat IAE (AFDAS, Archi’Mede, Envi +, Régie Vallée du Lot)
+Agrocampus, Archipel 47 (Ateliers de Boussères, Belvédère, Berceau des Nymphéas, Château & Fabriques de Buzet, La Taillade, La Vieille École, Le Grand Bain, Les Petits Grains, Maison Forte, Tera), Cluster Économie circulaire et valorisation des matériaux recyclables, Emmaüs le Maquis, L’Esper, Hang’art, La Ferme des producteurs, ValOrizon PTCE Village du Réemploi, Syndicat IAE (AFDAS, Archi’Mede, Enviplus, Régie Vallée du Lot)

 Composition of the Scientific Committee: